Najip/hackintosh-systemmemory-battery-ec-guides/Readme.md

 # Hackintosh Guide for Non‑Standard ACPI Battery Devices Stored in "SystemMemory" OperationRegions for Working Battery Status

 ## Overview
 This guide documents how to achieve correct battery readings on non‑standard battery ACPI region.
 For example, my **Lenovo Ideapad Gaming 3‑15ACH6** stores its battery data in `SystemMemory` rather than in `EmbeddedControl`.
-(See [DSDT.dsl #L4394](/Decompiled-Lenovo-Ideapad-Gaming-3-15ACH6-H3CN47WW-V3.05/DSDT.dsl#L4394#:~:text=OperationRegion%20(ECMM%2C%20SystemMemory%2C%200xFE0B0800%2C%200x1000)))
+(See [DSDT.dsl #L4394-L4525](/Decompiled-Lenovo-Ideapad-Gaming-3-15ACH6-H3CN47WW-V3.05/DSDT.dsl#L4394-L4525))

 ### dGPU overlapping `SystemMemory` data
 If BIOS settings have devices enabled that operate inside any reserved memory, but has no working kext or driver under macOS (in our cases`RTX 3050`), macOS will fail to read stored Battery data in `SystemMemory`.
-a dGPU with a properly operating kext or driver should work.
+A dGPU with a properly operating kext or driver should work.
+(See memmap dump when Nvidia [disabled](/memmap-dump/rtx3050-off.txt) compared to when [enabled](/memmap-dump/rtx3050-on.txt#L13))

 ### Disabling dGPU from BIOS and its caveat
 The easiest and simplest way is just to **disable** dGPU in the BIOS options, so proper battery readings should be working again.